jamesfmackenzie/jamesfmackenzie.github.io/_posts/2021-01-31-mister-fpga-network-access-and-copying-files.md

 ---
 layout: post
-title: "MiSTer FPGA – Network Access and Copying Files"
+title: "MiSTer FPGA Part 3 – Network Access and Copying Files"
 date: '2021-01-31 13:54:00:00'
 summary: How to copy files to your MiSTer over the network ...
 tags: [Retrocomputing, Retrogaming, FPGA, MiSTer, Single-Board Computing]